guettli/future-focused-communication/README.md

 I like this one: [Passive Protocol of thoughts](https://github.com/guettli/passive-protocol-of-thoughts)

+# make fun of someone

+You can make fun of someone.
+In business context there are several groups which you could make fun of: Customers, competitors, managers, C-level, co-workers, people reporting to you, cleaning staff.
+Do you see additional groups?
+Then please add them to the list.
+Which of these groups is it okay to make fun of?
+Take your time to think about it.

+.... none.
+Just don't do it.
+Period.

 # "I am happy because ...." and the result

 International Team call.
 Time for smalltalk.
 Someone from an foreign country explained that it is hard to get a new appartment.
 To get a new appartment you deal with corrupt people.
 It is like a Mafia he said.